hyperledger/iroha/docs/source/guides/build.rst

 CMake Parameters
 ^^^^^^^^^^^^^^^^

-We use CMake to build platform-dependent build files.
+We use CMake to generate platform-dependent build files.
 It has numerous flags for configuring the final build.
 Note that besides the listed parameters cmake's variables can be useful as well.
 Also as long as this page can be deprecated (or just not complete) you can browse custom flags via ``cmake -L``, ``cmake-gui``, or ``ccmake``.